 A 401(k) rollover is a process by which you can move your retirement savings from one 401(k) account to another.
-This can be a great way to consolidate your retirement savings, or to move your money into a better investment plan.
-In this guide, we will discuss how the 401(k) rollover works and what you need to do to complete it.
-We will also provide some tips on choosing the right investment plan for you!
+This can be a great way to consolidate your retirement savings or to move your money into a better investment plan.
+This guide will discuss how the 401(k) rollover works and what you need to do to complete it.
+We will also provide tips on choosing the right investment plan for you!

 - What Is A 401(k) Rollover?

 - Tips For Choosing The Right Investment Plan

 - How Much of a 401(K) is Taxed After Retirement?

 - Typical 401(k) Plan Providers

 - Reasons to Rollover a 401(k) to an Annuity

 - How Long Does It Take To Rollover A 401(k)?